Our Management Team

 Lori Roadhouse Haney, B.A. is a Family Literacy Coordinator at CanLearn.
-Her passion and calling is working with young children, especially non-English learners who are new to our city.
-She enjoys helping prepare children for preschool and kindergarten, as well as providing their parents with support as they integrate into their neighbourhood and community.
+Her passion and calling are working with young children, especially non-English learners who are new to our city.
+She enjoys helping prepare children for preschool and kindergarten, as well as supporting their parents as they integrate into their neighbourhood and community.
 Lori also contracts her expertise as a literacy facilitator with FESA, and as an instructor, mentor and international mentor with Roots of Empathy.
-Lori is an accomplished poet and writer, and enjoys travelling and learning more about the world.
+Lori is an accomplished poet and writer and enjoys travelling and learning more about the world.

 Gwen Schaefer received her B.Ed. in Saskatchewan, moved to Calgary in 1991 where she taught preschool for 14 years.
-During her part time employment Gwen volunteered with Share the Magic and was a facilitator with WordPlay for 5 years before becoming the coordinator for both programs in 2015.
+During her part-time employment, Gwen volunteered with Share the Magic and was a facilitator with WordPlay for five years before becoming the coordinator for both programs in 2015.
 She is passionate about her work as a literacy coordinator for programs with young children.

 Sandy is a former preschool teacher of 8 years and has worked as aLiteriteracy Coordinator at CanLearn for 13 years.
-Sandy loves working with families with children 0-5 years of age in home and in group settings.
-She has brought her expertise and passion for working with families to a number of CanLearn programs including Learning Starts at Home, Magic Carpet Ride, Word Play and Camp CanLearn.
+Sandy loves working with families with children 0-5 years of age in the home and group settings.
+She has brought her expertise and passion for working with families to some CanLearn programs including Learning Starts at Home, Magic Carpet Ride, Word Play and Camp CanLearn.

 Our Fund Development Associate

 Debra has a B.A.
-Communications, Honours distinction from U of C. After sitting on the Steering Committee, CanLearn PGI event for 2 years, Debra was inspired by the outstanding work that CanLearn did in the community and joined CanLearn as the Senior Development Associate in the fall of 2015.
-Debra brings to CanLearn over 26 years experience, as an consultant in fund development and donor relations, has worked with over 30 non-profit organizations and has served on over 25 Boards in the community.
+Communications, Honours distinction from U of C. After sitting on the Steering Committee, CanLearn PGI event for two years, Debra was inspired by the outstanding work that CanLearn did in the community and joined CanLearn as the Senior Development Associate in the fall of 2015.
+Debra brings to CanLearn over 26 years of experience, as a consultant in fund development and donor relations, has worked with over 30 non-profit organisations and has served on over 25 Boards in the community.
 Debra is passionate about what she does and believes we can all give back in some way to make our community a healthy, vibrant and better place to live.